treagleman/derberg/devNotes.md

 Use `npx` to run scripts local to the repository.
 This removes the need to declare npm scripts in the package.json file if desired.
 E.g. `npx vite` rather than `npm run dev` with vite configured to the dev script.

-use `npm update` to update all the dependency versions listed in your package.json.
+Use `npm update` to update all the dependency versions listed in your package.json.
 This will update all minor release versions.
-Major release versions will need to be installed independently.
+Major release versions will need to be installed separately.

 JavaScript Transformation in vite can be done with an integrated plugin `@vitejs/plugin-react` rather than a transformation tool such as **Babel**.